dev-human/dev-human/source/_posts/2015-01-21-why-some-people-dont-do-open-source.md

 They probably have done awesome code to their companies, but they can't share because is private, and that is ok, because not everyone is obligated to have a **Github** account or participate in the community.
 (I won't enter in the discussion that a Github account should be a person CV).

 But because of the **_code-trolls_** people are afraid to do participate, and becoming a target of people tirades.
-I have been witness to that, and I can state you need to have thick skin to deal with the fire-squad.
+I have been witness to that, and I can state you need to have thick skin to deal with the fire squad.
 I am not saying that sensible people can't participate.
 I think we are handling people in the wrong way.
 People make mistakes and making a big deal of if it only makes the person never want to do Open Source again.

 Some may say that Open Source is a great school, which you can learn a lot.
 I believe that, but only if people are open to accept others into their groups, because I saw some projects around, and they are like [The Clubhouse fellers](http://en.wikipedia.org/wiki/Little_Lulu), not because of sexism, but because only participate in the Open Source project people that are their friends, or famous in a some way.
 So in other words, the project is open, the community isn't.

 To summarize: being a **_code-troll_** drive people away and to make an Open Source project "V.I.P." doesn't help the community, only helps people's ego.
 And to me, this is a cause worth fighting for: **Let's be the host, not the bouncer**, because it takes a lot of courage to make yourself open like that.

+I encourage you to read the [Contributor Covenant](http://contributor-covenant.org/), it is code of conduct for open source projects, but reading isn't enough, we must remind each other to follow it.